 24th July 2020

-Which accounting software should I use for my small business?
+Which accounting software do I use for my small business?

 The right accounting software could bring significant efficiencies and financial savings for your small business.

 Which software is best for you will depend on factors like the size and setup of the business, its number of employees or clients, whether it sells products or services, and how you plan to accommodate accounting within your operations.

 In this article, we introduce four leading accounting software, each of which is a great fit for a certain type of business.
 We’ve chosen “best picks” for freelancers, small businesses with inventory, growing businesses/SMEs and small businesses with very simple finances.

 Best for freelancers

 Wave provides unlimited income and expense tracking, invoicing in any currency with customisable templates, and unlimited receipt scanning for expenses via an iOS or Android app.